What Triggers a REPS Audit

 | Partial allowance | 11% |

-A review of 28 REPS cases decided between 2019 and 2024 reveals consistent patterns.
-Taxpayers who prevailed shared three characteristics: daily or weekly time logs created contemporaneously, third-party corroboration for at least 60% of reported hours, and detailed narratives that matched the documentary record.
-Taxpayers who lost typically relied on reconstructed calendars, estimated hours, or vague descriptions of "property management activities."
+An analysis of 28 REPS disputes adjudicated between 2019 and 2024 surfaces consistent outcome drivers.
+Prevailing taxpayers exhibited three common attributes: daily or weekly time logs created in real time, third-party corroboration substantiating a majority of reported hours, and detailed written narratives congruent with the documentary record.
+Losing taxpayers relied predominantly on reconstructed calendars, estimated hour totals, or generic descriptions of "property management activities" lacking specificity.

 In Gragg v.
-Commissioner (2023), the Tax Court sustained the IRS's disallowance of $127,000 in passive losses where the taxpayer produced a spreadsheet of hours but could not provide contemporaneous logs or third-party evidence.
-The court noted that "the taxpayer's reconstruction, based on invoices and memory, does not satisfy the recordkeeping requirement."
+Commissioner (2023), the Tax Court sustained the Service's disallowance of passive losses where the taxpayer submitted a spreadsheet enumerating hours but failed to produce contemporaneous logs or corroborating external evidence.
+The opinion noted that "the taxpayer's reconstruction, based on invoices and memory, does not satisfy the recordkeeping requirement."

-Conversely, in Beeghly v.
-Commissioner (2021), the court upheld REPS status for an investor who maintained a daily activity log, preserved email correspondence with tenants and vendors, and provided property management software reports showing 1,340 hours of logged activity.
-The IRS challenged the hours as overstated, but the court found the contemporaneous records and third-party corroboration persuasive.
+By contrast, Beeghly v.
+Commissioner (2021) upheld REPS qualification for an investor maintaining a daily activity log, preserving email correspondence with tenants and service providers, and furnishing property management software reports documenting 1,340 hours of logged participation.
+The IRS challenged the figure as inflated, but the court credited the contemporaneous records and substantial third-party corroboration as sufficient proof.

-The lesson: Tax Court does not require perfect documentation, but it demands contemporaneous, detailed, and corroborated records.
-An investor who can produce 80% of the evidence the IRS requests — and explain gaps with credible narratives — has a defensible position.
-An investor who produces a reconstructed spreadsheet and asks the court to trust their memory does not.
+Tax Court does not demand flawless documentation, but it insists upon contemporaneous, granular, and externally corroborated records.
+An investor capable of producing 80% of the evidence requested by the examiner, and credibly explaining the remaining gaps, occupies defensible ground.
+An investor offering a post-hoc spreadsheet and requesting judicial reliance on uncorroborated memory does not.

 Building a Defensible Documentation System

-Coastal investors who anticipate REPS examination — and every investor claiming six-figure passive loss deductions should — build documentation systems prospectively, not reactively.
-The system must capture three layers: time logs, activity detail, and third-party corroboration.
+Coastal investors anticipating REPS examination (and every investor deducting six-figure passive losses should operate under that assumption) construct documentation systems prospectively, not in response to an IDR.
+The architecture must capture three distinct evidentiary layers: time logs, activity-level detail, and third-party corroboration.

 Layer 1: Daily time tracking.
-Use a time-tracking app (Toggl, Harvest, Clockify) or a simple spreadsheet with date, activity description, and hours.
-Log entries daily or weekly — never monthly.
-The entry should be specific enough that a third party reading it six months later understands what was done.
-"Rental work, 5 hours" is insufficient.
-"Inspected 1823 Oceanfront kitchen remodel progress, coordinated electrician access for panel upgrade, reviewed contractor draw request and approved $8,400 payment" is sufficient.
+Deploy a time-tracking application (Toggl, Harvest, Clockify) or maintain a straightforward spreadsheet recording date, activity description, and hours.
+Log entries daily or weekly, never monthly.
+Each entry must contain sufficient detail that an independent third party reviewing it six months later comprehends the work performed.
+The phrase "rental work, 5 hours" provides no evidentiary value.
+The entry "inspected 1823 Oceanfront kitchen remodel progress, coordinated electrician site access for panel upgrade, reviewed contractor draw request and approved payment" furnishes defensible specificity.

 Layer 2: Activity documentation.
-Preserve the artifacts generated by each activity: emails, text threads, photos, invoices, calendar invites, and platform logs.
-Create a folder structure (by property, by month, or by activity type) and file documents as they are created.
-A well-organized Google Drive or Dropbox folder with 12 months of timestamped correspondence is more persuasive than a reconstructed narrative.
+Retain the artifacts each activity generates: email threads, text message exchanges, photographs, invoices, calendar invitations, and platform-generated logs.
+Establish an organized folder taxonomy (structured by property, by month, or by activity category) and file documents as they originate.
+A well-maintained Google Drive or Dropbox archive containing 12 months of timestamped correspondence carries more persuasive weight than a retrospectively assembled narrative.

 Layer 3: Third-party corroboration.
-Identify the external evidence that proves each major activity occurred.
-For tenant screening, save application timestamps and background check reports.
-For maintenance coordination, save contractor bids, work orders, and completion photos.
-For regulatory compliance, save permit applications, TOT filing confirmations, and municipal correspondence.
-The goal is to corroborate 60–70% of logged hours with external evidence.
+Identify the external evidence substantiating each significant activity.
+For tenant screening, preserve application timestamps and background check reports.
+For maintenance coordination, retain contractor bids, executed work orders, and completion photographs.
+For regulatory compliance, save permit applications, transient occupancy tax filing confirmations, and municipal agency correspondence.
+The objective is corroborating a substantial majority of logged hours with external evidence that the examiner cannot challenge.

-Investors managing portfolios through property management software have a structural advantage: platforms like Buildium and AppFolio log every user action with an immutable timestamp.
-Maintenance requests, lease uploads, payment processing, and tenant communication all generate audit trails that the IRS cannot challenge.
-Investors who self-manage without software must build corroboration manually, but the standard is the same.
+Investors managing portfolios through property management software benefit from a structural documentation advantage: platforms such as Buildium and AppFolio record every user action with server-side timestamps that cannot be altered after the fact.
+Maintenance ticket creation, lease document uploads, payment processing events, and tenant message exchanges all generate immutable audit trails.
+Investors self-managing without software must construct corroboration manually, but the evidentiary standard remains identical.

 Responding to the IDR: Strategy and Pitfalls

-The Information Document Request is the IRS's opening move.
-It will ask for time logs, third-party corroboration, a narrative description of activities, and often a detailed breakdown of the "more than half" calculation.
-The response deadline is typically 30 days, with one extension available upon request.
-Missing the deadline or submitting an incomplete response weakens the taxpayer's position and may result in a summary disallowance.
+The Information Document Request constitutes the Service's opening examination salvo.
+It demands time logs, third-party corroboration, a written narrative describing all real estate activities, and frequently a detailed breakdown of the "more than half" calculation.
+Response deadlines typically run 30 days, with a single extension available upon written request.
+Missing the deadline or submitting an incomplete response materially weakens the taxpayer's defense posture and may trigger summary disallowance.

-- Provide exactly what is requested, in the format requested.
-If the IDR asks for a spreadsheet of hours by month, provide a spreadsheet — not a narrative summary.
-If it asks for third-party corroboration, organize documents by activity and cross-reference them to the time log.
+- Furnishing precisely what the IDR requests, in the specified format.
+If the request calls for a monthly hour summary in spreadsheet form, provide a spreadsheet.
+If it demands third-party corroboration, organize supporting documents by activity type and cross-reference them explicitly to time log entries.

-- Highlight the strongest evidence first.
-Lead with contemporaneous time logs, third-party corroboration, and property management software reports.
-If gaps exist, acknowledge them briefly and explain why (e.g., "Email correspondence with tenant at 456 Bayside was conducted via text message; screenshots attached").
+- Leading with the strongest evidence.
+Open the submission with contemporaneous time logs, robust third-party corroboration, and property management software reports.
+If documentation gaps exist, acknowledge them concisely and explain their origin (for example, "email correspondence with tenant at 456 Bayside was conducted via text message; screenshots attached as Exhibit C").

-- Prepare a narrative that ties the documentation together.
-The examiner will read the time log, review the invoices, and scan the emails — but they may not connect the dots.
-A two-page narrative that walks through a typical month, references specific log entries, and explains how the investor's activities meet the material participation standard provides context and demonstrates credibility.
+- Providing narrative context that synthesizes the documentary record.
+The examiner will review the time log, scan the invoices, and examine the email threads, but may not synthesize the connections independently.
+A concise two-page narrative walking through a representative month, referencing specific log entries, and explaining how the investor's activities satisfy material participation standards supplies necessary context and bolsters credibility.

-Common pitfalls: submitting reconstructed time logs without acknowledging they are reconstructed, providing vague activity descriptions that do not match third-party evidence, and failing to address the "more than half" calculation.
-The IRS will assume any gap in documentation reflects overstated hours.
-An investor who logs 1,100 hours but can corroborate only 600 will face a proposed adjustment disallowing the uncorroborated 500.
+Common response pitfalls include submitting reconstructed time logs without acknowledging their post-hoc nature, providing generic activity descriptions inconsistent with third-party evidence, and neglecting to address the "more than half" calculation explicitly.
+The Service presumes that any documentation gap reflects overstated hours.
+An investor logging 1,100 hours but corroborating only 600 will face a proposed adjustment disallowing the unsupported 500-hour balance.

 Appeals and Tax Court: When to Fight

-If the IRS examiner proposes to disallow REPS status and adjust passive losses, the investor has two options: accept the adjustment and pay the deficiency, or appeal.
-The appeal process has two stages: IRS Appeals (administrative review) and U.S. Tax Court (judicial review).
-Most cases settle at the Appeals stage; fewer than 10% proceed to Tax Court.
+When the examiner proposes disallowing REPS status and adjusting passive loss deductions, the investor confronts two options: accept the adjustment and remit the deficiency, or contest the determination through appeal.
+The appeal process operates across two stages: IRS Appeals (administrative review) and U.S. Tax Court (judicial review).
+Settlement occurs at the Appeals stage in the substantial majority of cases; litigation through Tax Court represents a small minority of disputed examinations.

-IRS Appeals is an administrative forum where a settlement officer reviews the examination file and the taxpayer's response.
-The standard is "hazards of litigation" — the officer evaluates the strength of the IRS's case and the taxpayer's defenses, then proposes a settlement that reflects the likely outcome if the case went to court.
-Appeals settlements often result in partial allowances: the IRS may concede that 70% of reported hours are supportable and adjust the passive loss deduction accordingly.
+IRS Appeals functions as an administrative settlement forum where an appeals officer reviews the examination file and the taxpayer's submission.
+The governing standard is "hazards of litigation," meaning the officer evaluates the Service's case strength and the taxpayer's defenses, then proposes a settlement reflecting the probable judicial outcome.
+Appeals settlements frequently yield partial allowances: the Service may concede that a specified percentage of reported hours withstand scrutiny and adjust the passive loss deduction proportionately.

-Tax Court is a judicial forum where the taxpayer bears the burden of proof.
-The court will review the contemporaneous records, third-party corroboration, and testimony, then determine whether the taxpayer met the REPS requirements.
-Tax Court litigation is expensive — legal fees for a REPS case typically run $40,000–$80,000 — and the outcome is uncertain.
-Investors should proceed to Tax Court only when the documentation is strong, the deficiency is large enough to justify the cost, and settlement negotiations have failed.
+Tax Court operates as a judicial forum imposing the burden of proof on the taxpayer.
+The court evaluates contemporaneous records, third-party corroboration, and witness testimony, then determines whether the taxpayer satisfied statutory REPS requirements.
+Investors should advance to Tax Court only when the documentation is materially strong, the deficiency magnitude justifies litigation costs, and settlement negotiations have reached impasse.

 Prevention: Building Audit-Proof REPS Claims

-The best audit defense is a claim that does not invite examination.
-Coastal investors can reduce audit risk and strengthen their position by adopting five practices:
+The optimal audit defense is a claim structure that does not invite examination scrutiny.
+Coastal investors reduce audit risk and fortify their defense posture by implementing five foundational practices:

-1. Maintain daily time logs from January 1.
-Do not wait until year-end to reconstruct hours.
-Log activities daily or weekly, with specific descriptions and third-party references.
-Use time-tracking software or a simple spreadsheet, but make it contemporaneous.
+First, maintain daily time logs beginning January 1.
+Do not attempt year-end hour reconstruction.
+Record activities daily or weekly with specific task descriptions and third-party reference points.
+Deploy time-tracking software or a simple spreadsheet, but prioritize contemporaneous capture above all else.

-3. Document the "more than half" calculation explicitly.
-Prepare a spreadsheet showing total working time (real estate + non-real estate) and demonstrate that real estate hours exceed 50%.
-If a spouse election is in play, show the calculation for both spouses and the combined total.
+Third, document the "more than half" calculation explicitly.
+Construct a spreadsheet displaying total working time (real estate plus non-real estate activities) and demonstrating that real estate hours exceed the 50% threshold.
+If spousal aggregation applies, calculate the metric for each spouse individually and for the combined total.

-4. Avoid aggressive hour inflation.
-The IRS knows that managing 10 coastal rental units does not require 2,000 hours per year unless the investor is also performing significant capital improvements or development work.
-Log actual hours, not aspirational hours.
-A conservative, well-documented 900-hour claim is more defensible than an aggressive, poorly-documented 1,400-hour claim.
+Fourth, avoid hour inflation.
+The Service understands that managing 10 coastal rental units does not require 2,000 annual hours absent significant capital improvement or development activity.
+Log actual hours performed, not aspirational totals.
+A conservative, thoroughly documented 900-hour claim withstands examination scrutiny better than an aggressive, sparsely documented 1,400-hour claim.

-5. Engage a CPA with REPS audit experience before filing.
-A tax professional who has defended REPS claims can review the documentation, identify gaps, and advise on whether the claim is supportable.
-The cost of a pre-filing review is a fraction of the cost of an audit defense.
+Fifth, engage a CPA with REPS audit experience before filing.
+A tax professional who has defended REPS examinations can evaluate the documentation, identify evidentiary gaps, and opine on claim defensibility.
+Pre-filing review costs represent a small fraction of post-examination defense expenses.

-Investors who follow these practices will not eliminate audit risk — the IRS examines REPS claims as a matter of policy — but they will enter the examination with a defensible position and the documentation to support it.
-The investors who prevail in REPS audits are the ones who built their defense before the Notice of Examination arrived.
+Investors implementing these practices will not eliminate examination risk (the Service targets REPS claims systematically as a matter of enforcement policy), but they will enter any examination with a defensible position and the documentation infrastructure to support it.
+Investors who prevail in REPS audits are invariably those who constructed their defense architecture before the examination notice arrived.